chart21/hpmpc/measurements/configs/artifacts/hpmpc/ARTIFACT_EVALUATION.md

 #### TLDR

 To run the experiments without further elaboration, complete the `Dependencies` and `Networking` sections and run the following commands on each machine.
 The results will be stored in the measurements/logs directory.
-The commands need to be executed on all machines simultaneously within 10 minutes.
+The commands need to be executed on all machines simultaneously within 10 minutes to prevent connection timeouts.

 ```bash
 export MAX_BITWIDTH=$(lscpu | grep -i flags | grep -q "avx512" && echo 512 || (lscpu | grep -i flags | grep -q "avx2" && echo 256 || (lscpu | grep -i flags | grep -q "sse" && echo 128 || echo 64)))